json-schema-org/community/CHARTER.md

 ## 1: Scope
 JSON Schema aims to enable the confident and reliable use of the JSON data format.
 It does this primarily by providing specification documents which define a declarative language that allows annotation and validation of JSON documents.
 While JSON Schema's primary target is constraint-based data validation, it continues to be used across the whole stack, in different stages of a given project, and for purposes beyond its original design.
-We aim to enable these additional and emergent use cases.
+The JSON Schema project aims to enable these additional and emergent use cases.

 ### 1.1: In-scope
 The scope of the JSON Schema project is split into two sections: primary and secondary concerns.
-Primary concerns are areas we wish to give focus to, while secondary concerns are more likely to require the desire of the community to drive the work.
+Primary concerns are areas the JSON Schema project wish to give focus to, while secondary concerns are more likely to require the desire of the community to drive the work.

 Primary Concerns
 - Publication of the JSON Schema standard